 Further to the education challenge is the lack of access to financial products and services for an estimated 280 million people.
 Far too many of India’s low-income families are still unbanked which limits the necessary incentives for entrepreneurship and engagement in the economy.

-We are encouraged by the new and unprecedented focus placed by the Indian government on improving education quality, job training and catalyzing an environment for entrepreneurial growth.
-We know that giving people living in urban poverty the right financial tools, skills development and employment opportunities can lead to better health and education.
+We are encouraged by the new and unprecedented focus placed by the Indian government on improving education quality, job-oriented skill development and catalyzing an environment for entrepreneurial growth.
+We know that giving people living in urban poverty a quality education, the right financial tools, skills development and employment opportunities can lead to better outcomes.
 We have learned that urban youth from low-income families are ambitious, and they seek a path to the middle class and not just a minimum wage job.
 We know that all parents, no matter what their economic status, want the best education for their children.